bmbliss/read-junior-classics/README.md

 6. Build basic user authentication and account management.

 This summary encapsulates the key points of our discussion and provides a roadmap for developing the Reading Guide App.

+(list of books and links to copies of them)[https://onlinebooks.library.upenn.edu/webbin/metabook?id=jrclassics]